 PaaS pros and cons

 Service availability or resilience, however, can be a concern with PaaS.
 If a provider experiences a service outage or other infrastructure disruption, this can adversely affect customers and result in costly lapses of productivity.
+However, PaaS providers will normally offer relatively high uptimes.

 Internal changes to a PaaS product are also a potential issue.
 For example, if a PaaS provider stops supporting a certain programming language or opts to use a different set of development tools, the impact on users can be difficult and disruptive.
-Users must follow the PaaS provider's service roadmap to understand how the provider's plan will affect its environment and capabilities.
+Users must follow the PaaS provider's service roadmap to understand how the provider's plan will affect their environment and capabilities.

 Many PaaS products are geared toward software development.
-These platforms offer compute and storage infrastructures, as well as text editing, version management, compiling and testing services that help developers create new software more quickly and efficiently.
+These platforms offer compute and storage infrastructures, as well as text editing, version management, compiling and testing services that help developers create new software quickly and efficiently.
 A PaaS product can also enable development teams to collaborate and work together, regardless of their physical location.

 Types of PaaS